Applications Open: UMS Teaching Artists

 UMS is seeking enthusiastic, highly skilled teaching artists for part-time seasonal independent contract employment for our 2017-18 School Day Performance Season.

 Applicants must demonstrate experience in any of the following disciplines: dance, music, drama, puppetry, visual arts, or video in support of our K-12 Pre & Post Performance In-Class Workshops.
 Applicants must be committed to working with young people and able to collaborate with other educators.
 Eligible candidates will be required to develop and implement in-class arts-integrated workshops in connection with our series of School Day Performances.
 Teaching artists will use their art form as a vehicle to address the specific themes and ideas of the performance as the core content of their lesson.

 We encourage applications from teaching artists personally connected to these themes as we believe the diversity of our programming should be reflected in the diversity of our teaching artists.
 This season we are offering Pre & Post-show workshops for the following School Day Performances:

 - Experience in your artistry (professional or university).

-- Experience in classroom setting as a teacher and artist.
+- Experience in classroom setting as a teacher and/or artist.

 - Experience working with diverse populations and a range of grade levels.